-A utility function to visualize BrahMap linear operators.
-Make sure that matplotlib
+A utility function to visualize BrahMap linear operators using matplotlib.

 Warning